Frequently Asked Questions

 What do I do if I have a complaint?

-In the event that you do have an unfortunate experience with the inter-campus bus, please go to our feedback form which can be found here.
+In the event that you do have an unfortunate experience with the inter-campus bus, please go to the Greenspace feedback form.
 You will need to provide details of the date and time of the incident, as well as a description of what occurred.
-You can also use this form to provide more general feeback about the service.
+You can also use this form to provide more general feedback about the service.